 Cairo

 Capital of Egypt and the largest city in the Arab world and Africa.
-You should visit the Egyptian museum and see the mummies and the treasures of the pharaohs and Africa.
+You should visit the Egyptian Museum and see the mummies and the treasures of the pharaohs and Africa.
 As well as the famous Cairo Citadel of Salah Ad-Din.
-Our detailed travel guide for Cairo can be found here.
+Read our detailed travel guide for Cairo.

 Giza